-Here’s a look at five eSignature apps that offer a wide range of options and make the process simple and secure.
+Here's a look at four eSignature apps that offer a wide range of options and make the process simple and secure.

-This app is perfect for professionals or business owners looking to take their operation in a more green, Earth-friendly direction.
-Open any PDF file on your smartphone or tablet, sign it, save it, and email it.
-Signed documents are easily saved to the cloud or backend servers, making it a great app for companies with document management databases and other esignature initiatives.
+This app is easy to use for any business.
+Open a PDF file on your smartphone or tablet, sign it, save it, and email it.
+Signed documents are easily saved to the cloud or backend servers, making it a great app for companies with document management databases and other eSignature initiatives.